 Example: One of my reports has some order information and another has the transaction information.
 I can use an inner join on the order and transaction ID numbers to get the transaction information onto a report with the order information I pull.

 You can also join data to some metadata we store there that contain the last two years worth of dates (in cases of missing dates data) or countries around the world.
 Grow offers three different tables: the dates table, months table, and the countries table.

-What it is: The dates table fills in any missing dates that reports don’t have.
+The dates table fills in any missing dates that reports do not have.

-Other Notes: When joining to the dates table, you’ll need to know the following:
+Other Notes: When joining to the dates table, you will need to know the following:

 - Perform a LEFT JOIN onto the dates table.